 Smoking sausage is also a fun DIY project that can preserve any meat in your pantry that you don’t have much use for.
 The smoked sausages stay fresh in the freezer for up to 4 months!

 With just the smallest bit of practice, you can easily make Italian, German or Polish smoked sausages right at home.
-Once you learn how to smoke sausages, your kitchen escapade will never be the same again!
+Once you learn how to smoke your favorite sausage for breakfast or dinner recipes, your kitchen escapade will never be the same again!